Lew Wallace: Later military service

 On January 22, 1865, Grant ordered Wallace to the Rio Grande in southern Texas to investigate Confederate military operations in the area.
 Although Wallace was not officially authorized to offer terms, he did discuss proposals for the surrender of the Confederate troops in the Trans-Mississippi Department.
 Wallace provided Grant with copies of his proposals and reported on the negotiations, but no agreement was made.
 Before returning to Baltimore, Wallace also met with Mexican military leaders to discuss the U.S. government's unofficial efforts to aid in expelling Maximilian's French occupation forces from Mexico.

 Following President Lincoln's death on April 15, 1865, Wallace was appointed to the military commission that investigated the Lincoln assassination conspirators.
 The commission, which began in May, was dissolved on June 30, 1865, after all eight conspirators were found guilty.
-In mid-August 1865, Wallace was appointed head of an eight-member military commission that investigated the conduct of Henry Wirz, the Confederate commandant in charge of the South's Andersonville prison camp.
+In mid-August 1865, Wallace was appointed head of an eight-member military commission that investigated the conduct of Captain Henry Wirz, the Confederate commandant in charge of the South's Andersonville prison camp.
 The court-martial which took nearly two months, opened on August 21, 1865.
 At its conclusion Wirz was found guilty and sentenced to death.

-On April 30, 1865, Wallace had accepted an offer to become a major general in the Mexican army, but the agreement, which was contingent upon his resignation from the U.S. Army, was delayed by Wallace's service on the two military commissions.
+On April 30, 1865, Wallace accepted an offer to become a major general in the Mexican army, but the agreement, which was contingent upon his resignation from the U.S. Army, was delayed by Wallace's service on the two military commissions.
 Wallace tendered his resignation from the U.S. Army on November 4, 1865, effective November 30, and returned to Mexico to assist the Mexican army.
 Although the Juárez government promised Wallace $100,000 for his services, he returned to the United States in 1867 in deep financial debt.

 After the war, Wallace became a companion of the Indiana Commandery of the Military Order of the Loyal Legion of the United States.

 Political and diplomatic career

 Wallace returned to Indiana in 1867 to practice law, but the profession did not appeal to him, and he turned to politics.
 Wallace made two unsuccessful bids for a seat in Congress (in 1868 and 1870), and supported Republican presidential candidate Rutherford B. Hayes in the 1876 election.
-As a reward for his political support, Hayes appointed Wallace as governor of the New Mexico Territory, where he served from August 1878 to March 1881.
-His next assignment came in March 1881, when Republican president James A. Garfield appointed Wallace to an overseas diplomatic post in Constantinople as U.S. Minister to the Ottoman Empire.
+As a reward for his political support, President Hayes appointed Wallace as governor of the New Mexico Territory, where he served from August 1878 to March 1881.
+His next assignment came in March 1881, when President James A. Garfield appointed Wallace to an overseas diplomatic post in Constantinople as U.S. Minister to the Ottoman Empire.
 Wallace remained in this post until 1885.